hng/LoveFilm-Player.bundle/Readme.md

-I've restored basic playback functionality for lovefilm.de **Not tested with lovefilm.com.
+I've restored basic playback functionality for lovefilm.de.
+**Not tested with lovefilm.com.
 I've probably broken lovefilm.com support**.

 ## Notes
 - **Autthentication** for lovefilm.de is handeled through Amazon.de now.
 You have to setup your Amazon.de login and change your lovefilm.de account to your Amazon account.